 I sometimes still feel the need to create a polished detailed plan and put a bow on it, but I know this is usually a distraction and maybe a seemingly valid way to procrastinate.
 I do my best to be aware of this and instead focus on planning to the right level of detail for the time horizon, make sure I’ve got clarity on intent and direction… and do just enough planning to provide freedom through structure.

-In Solve Problems That Matter I go into a lot more detail on how I approach planning – in line with your purpose, vision, and theory of change.
+2021 Update: In Solve Problems That Matter, I go into a lot more detail on how I approach planning – in line with your purpose, vision, and theory of change.